Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 3.A.3.2 The provider conducts interviews with dormant and/or exiting clients to look for evidence of product design failures.

 Client drop-outs/dormancy represent lost investment for a provider and thus come at a cost.
 A high incidence of exits or inactive clients can indicate dissatisfaction, although it is natural for a certain percentage of clients to leave a provider when they no longer need services, when they move, or obtain access to a formal institution offering different services.
 Providers need to have an approximate idea of how many clients are leaving (or inactive) and why: are they dissatisfied or has financial access worsened their socio-economic situation?
-Or is it simply that they do not have an immediate financial service need, but may eventually come back to your institution?
+Or is it simply that they do not have an immediate financial service need, but may eventually come back?

 Sources of information

-• Complaint reports
+• Client complaint reports

 • Interviews with operations